efreethy/technical-docs/README.md

 # Platform docs
-### A handful of documentation for projects I've worked on over the years.
+### A handful of documentation for projects I've worked on over time.
 Covers topics on data modeling, system architecture, feature specs.
 #### [important] sensitive details have been obfuscated, and entity names anonymized)
 ```
 platform-docs